derErntehelfer/z3rgRush/README.md

 - When `--post-data` is enabled, payloads are sent as POST bodies instead of substituted into the URL.
 - If `--circuits` is not paired with `--workers`, worker count defaults to the circuit count.
 - The tool limits circuits to a maximum of 16.
-- Exit-proxy mode is experimental.
+- Exit-proxy mode is experimental, currently Requests may come out malformed after the proxy chain.
+Retry logic tries to collect these and resend them, but the kinks are still being worked out

 ## Author